 As you can see, the test compound is very similar to the illudalic acid which will facilitate the repositioning.
 The graft command requires a target and a source to do the RMS fit between the two.
 The source will be RMS fitted to the target using conventional atom mask syntax.
 We will also show the use of variables in CPPTRAJ that reduces the amount of commands required.

 Below is an image of the atom names from each of the molecules, the illudalic acid and the test compound.
 The graft command will match at least 3 atoms from both molecules, but it is always better to match more atoms to get a better RMS fit.

 The CPPTRAJ input file for this look like:

-## Load the target set PROTEIN = protein-with-illudalic-acid.pdb ## Set the topology file for the protein parm $PROTEIN ## Load the coordinates of the protein referencing the previous topology loadcrd $PROTEIN parmindex 0 name PROTEIN ## Load the source (which will be matched to the target) set TESTCOMPOUND = test-compound.mol2 ## Load the topology for the test compound parm $TESTCOMPOUND ## Load the coordinates of the test compound referencing the previous topology loadcrd $TESTCOMPOUND parmindex 1 name TESTCOMPOUND ## Call the graft command graft tgt PROTEIN src TESTCOMPUND name FINAL\ tgtfitmask @O2,C9,C10,C3,C2,C11,C12,C13 srcfitmask @O1,C9,C8,C2,C1,C11,C12,C13 \ tgtmask !(:1-300) srcmask :1 ## Save the reposiotioned test compound as a PDB file crdout FINAL test-compound-new-coords.pdb
+## Load the target set PROTEIN = protein-with-illudalic-acid.pdb ## Set the topology file for the protein parm $PROTEIN ## Load the coordinates of the protein referencing the previous topology loadcrd $PROTEIN parmindex 0 name PROTEIN ## Load the source (which will be matched to the target) set TESTCOMPOUND = test-compound.mol2 ## Load the topology for the test compound parm $TESTCOMPOUND ## Load the coordinates of the test compound referencing the previous topology loadcrd $TESTCOMPOUND parmindex 1 name TESTCOMPOUND ## Call the graft command graft tgt PROTEIN src TESTCOMPOUND name FINAL\ tgtfitmask @O2,C9,C10,C3,C2,C11,C12,C13 srcfitmask @O1,C9,C8,C2,C1,C11,C12,C13 \ tgtmask !(:1-300) srcmask :1 ## Save the compound with new coordinates as a PDB file crdout FINAL test-compound-new-coords.pdb

 The graft command requires the target